> Patients > Patient Information

 The NYU College of dentistry is an Article 28 contracted provider for dental services covered under the State of New York Medicaid Plans.
 We therefore accept all patients with straight Medicaid coverage.

-Additionally we are able to provide care under the State of New York Medicaid Managed Care Programs.
-Please note however that certain plans require the patient to elect NYU College of Dentistry as their primary dental care provider.
-You should check with your plan before making an appointment to avoid any delays in service.
+In addition, NYU College of Dentistry provides care under the State of New York Medicaid Managed Care Programs listed below.
+Please note that certain plans require the patient to elect NYU College of Dentistry as their primary dental care provider.
+To avoid delays in service, please check with your plan before making an appointment.

 5. Do you accept other Dental Insurance?